mobxjs/mobx-state-tree/API.md

 -   **deprecated**: has been renamed to `flow()`.
     See <https://github.com/mobxjs/mobx-state-tree/issues/399> for more information.
-    Note that the middleware event type prefixes starting with `process` now start with `flow`.
+    Note that the middleware event types starting with `process` now start with `flow`.

 ## protect